Skip to content

 8. Extra Thin Mats: Extra-thin mats are lightweight and easy to carry, making them perfect for yogis on-the-go.
 They provide less cushioning but allow for better balance and stability during yoga poses.

-9. Travel Mats: Travel mats are lightweight and easy to carry, designed specifically for yogis who like to practice on-the-go.
+9. Travel Mats: Travel mats are lightweight and easy to carry, designed specifically for yogis who like to practice on-the-go or taking on holiday and retreats.
 They are thin and foldable, making them easy to pack in a suitcase or backpack.
+Some are fabric thin, and some (like ours) has a think rubber base for additional support.

 10. Rough Mats: Rough mats provide excellent grip and are perfect for those who tend to sweat during their practice.
 The texture on these mats prevents slipping and sliding, even during the most challenging poses.